yarml/HeliumOS/README.md

 and compile binutils, gcc, bootboot and mkbootimg before building the kernel, which can take a good half hour(or even more depending on your system))

-You can then run the boot image from a vm using `make run-qemu`
+You can then run the boot image from a vm using `make run-qemu`, or install it in your system with `sudo make install`

-Or install it in your system with `sudo make install` (You may want to check [buildsys/70-install.mk] before running this one)
+(You may want to check [buildsys/70-install.mk] before running this one)

 [buildsys/]: buildsys/